mixxxdj/manual/source/chapters/user_interface.rst

   .. seealso:: The actual behavior of the Cue button depends on the
                selected :ref:`Cue mode <interface-cue-modes>`.

+**Reverse button**
+  This button reverses the track playback during regular playback.
+You can hold down this button to reverse a track until the desired position and then release.
+Playback will then continue where the track would have been if the track had not been temporarily reversed.

 Setting Cue points
 ^^^^^^^^^^^^^^^^^^